-5.1 this agr Where a school reduces staffing or alters the status of positions, because of the operation of clause 2.13 of eement, the following procedures will apply: (a) The employer shall inform employees of the number of full time teaching equivalent (FTTE) positions to be disestablished and the number of positions to which units are allocated to be altered in status. (b) The employer shall attempt to meet any reduction required by the use of attrition.
+- 5.1 Where a school is required to reduce staffing or alter the status of positions, because of the operation of clause 2.13 of this agreement, the following procedures will apply: - (a) The employer shall inform employees of the number of full time teaching equivalent (FTTE) positions to be disestablished and the number of positions to which units are allocated to be altered in status. - (b) The employer shall attempt to meet any reduction required by the use of attrition.

 Attrition is the non-replacement of employees who die, retire, resign, transfer or are promoted.
 The employer will adopt a policy of reviewing vacancies when staff surpluses are expected to arise whereupon a partial or complete freeze will be placed on recruiting new permanent employees and/or promotions.

-5.2 Where the reduction in staffing or alterations in status of positions cannot be fully met by attrition, the following voluntary options, as defined in clause 2.13.3, will be made available to employees: (a) Supernumerary employment; (b) Retraining; (c) Long service payment; provided that the employer shall not be bound to agree to any voluntary offer.
+- Where the reduction in staffing or alterations in status of positions cannot be fully met by attrition, the following voluntary options, as defined in clause 2.13.3, will be made available to employees:

+- (a) Supernumerary employment;

+- (b) Retraining:

+- (c) Long service payment;

+provided that the employer shall not be bound to agree to any voluntary offer.
 The employer's decision shall be final.
 In the case of employees who are job sharing, this clause will only apply where both employees volunteer for the options.
-5.1 Where a school is required to reduce staffing or alter the status of positions, because of the operation of clause 2.13 of this agreement, the following procedures will apply: (a) The employer shall inform employees of the number of full time teaching equivalent (FTTE) positions to be disestablished and the number of positions to which units are allocated to be altered in status. (b) The employer shall attempt to meet any reduction required by the use of attrition.
-Attrition is the non-replacement of employees who die, retire, resign, transfer or are promoted.
-The employer will adopt a policy of reviewing vacancies when staff surpluses are expected to arise whereupon a partial or complete freeze will be placed on recruiting new permanent employees and/or promotions.
-5.2 Where the reduction in staffing or alterations in status of positions cannot be fully met by attrition, the following voluntary options, as defined in clause 2.13.3, will be made available to employees: (a) Supernumerary employment; (b) Retraining; (c) Long service payment; provided that the employer shall not be bound to agree to any voluntary offer.
-The employer's decision shall provided that the employer shall not be bound to agree to any voluntary offer.
-The employer's decision shall be final.
-In the case of employees who are job sharing, this clause will only apply where both employees volunteer for the options.

 - 5.3 Where the staffing reductions or alterations in status cannot be fully met by using attrition and voluntary options, the remaining reductions or alterations shall be made in accordance with the following: - (a) A detailed analysis of the school's current curriculum and pastoral needs and of the projected needs for the following year will be carried out after consultation with employees.
-The completed analysis will be made available to employees and the unions. - (b) The employer, after consultation with a nominee of the National Executives of the unions, will identify the basic scale teaching positions to be disestablished in accordance with the following guidelines in the order stated: - (i) the curriculum balance within the school and pastoral care considerations; - (ii) essential course requirements; - (iii) roll movement patterns; - (iv) the tenure of the position(s) being considered; and - (v) the duration of service in the school of employees holding any positions being considered. - Note: Trained beginning employees in their first year have absolute protection and their positions cannot be considered for disestablishment.
+The completed analysis will be made available to employees and the unions. - (b) The employer, after consultation with a nominee of the National Executives of the unions, will identify the basic scale teaching positions to be disestablished in accordance with the following guidelines in the order stated: - (i) the curriculum balance within the school and pastoral care considerations; - (ii) essential course requirements; - (iii) roll movement patterns; - (iv) the tenure of the position(s) being considered; and - (v) the duration of service in the school of employees holding any positions being considered.

+Note: Trained beginning employees in their first year have absolute protection and their positions cannot be considered for disestablishment.